DJustice23/personal-site/docs/adapting-guide.md

 # Adapting this Website

-Many people have contacted me about adapting this website.
-I have tried to make things as simple as possible.
-There are still bugs.
-I am sorry.
-If you find a bug, please email me (help@mldangelo.com), submit a pull request (I'll buy you a coffee as a thank you), or submit an issue.
+This guide collects tips for tailoring the project to your own information.
+If you notice gaps or have suggestions, please open an issue or pull request so the documentation can continue to improve.

-You may wish to fork this repository or remove my remote origin and add your own.
-Go [here](https://help.github.com/articles/changing-a-remote-s-url/) for more information on how to change remotes.
+When you start customizing the site, you may want to fork the repository or update the remote URL to point at your own origin.
+GitHub’s documentation on [changing a remote URL](https://docs.github.com/en/get-started/getting-started-with-git/managing-remote-repositories) is a good reference.

 ## Before you start

-1. Make sure you have a good text editor.
-I recommend [Visual Studio Code](https://code.visualstudio.com/).
+1. Make sure you have a good text editor such as [Visual Studio Code](https://code.visualstudio.com/).
 1. Review `src/App.js`.
 This file contains all of our route definitions.
 If you wish to add or remove a page, you should do so here.

 ## Checklist

 ### Setup

-1. Run the project before making any modifications by following the set up and running instructions in the main [README.md](https://github.com/mldangelo/personal-site#set-up).
+1. Run the project before making any modifications by following the set up and running instructions in the main [README.md](../README.md#set-up).
 1. Change `homepage` in `package.json` to reflect where you plan to host the site.
-This is important for static exporting via react-snap.
-This also changes your path when developing locally.
-For example, a homepage of `mldangelo.com` places the site at `localhost:3000` and a homepage of `https://mldangelo.github.io/personal-site/` places the site at `localhost:3000/personal-site/`.
-If you plan to host at on a path such as `https://[your-github-username].github.io/[your-repo-name]`, you should set this now so that your development environment mirrors your production environment.
+This value controls the base path for static builds and GitHub Pages.
+For example, a homepage of `https://example.com` places the site at `localhost:3000` and a homepage of `https://username.github.io/personal-site/` places the site at `localhost:3000/personal-site/`.
+If you plan to host at on a path such as `https://[your-github-username].github.io/[your-repo-name]`, set this now so your development environment mirrors production.
 1. Create a `.env` file.
 To do this, run:

    ```bash